StirlingLabs/BigBuffers/docs/source/DifferencesFromFlat.md

 Struct fields in factory methods are constructed from tuples.
   - Prefer creation of structs manually if there are nested structs.
-    - There are padding and alignment bugs with the current implementation.

 There is a `JsonParser` implementation that constructs a buffer from a `JsonDocument`.